nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 * They fill in the form and submit the request
 * The request info is sent to the Automation Script `javascript.api_new_account_request`

 It is up to you to decide how the request is handled.
-A typical flow involves creating a document to track the request (see "UserRegistration Document Type" below), running a workflow on that document to track the approval, etc. In particular you will call the `Service.InviteUser` operation to complete the registration request, when ready.
+A typical flow involves creating a document to track the request, running a workflow on that document to track the approval, etc. In particular you will call the `Service.InviteUser` operation to complete the registration request, when ready.
 A Studio Template will be available to help scaffold this flow.

-## user_registration Schema

-The plugin includes a schema named "user_registration" for storing the registration request data.
-Currently this schema required by the `Service.InviteUser` operation.
-The expected values are:

-* `user_registration:email`
-* `user_registration:first_name`
-* `user_registration:last_name`

 # Requirements